refinedev/refine/documentation/docs/migration-guide/router-provider.md

 :::

 You can now create your own error and login pages the appropriate way for your router to replace the `catchAll` and `LoginPage` props that were used for the creation of their respective pages.
-You can find how its done [further down](#using-the-new-router-providers) the documentation.
+You can find how its done [further down](#using-the-new-router-providers) in the documentation.

 ### Changes in Custom `<Sider>` Components